csawlogo.jpg

 Uchdryd ap Edwin, the younger son

-Sets forth a valid reason why this man was given lands in Cyfeiliog, Penllyn and Meirionydd by Cadwgan ap Bleddyn, rejecting the notion it was simply because they were cousins.
+Sets forth a valid reason why this man was given lands in Cyfeiliog and Meirionydd by Cadwgan ap Bleddyn, rejecting the notion it was simply because they were cousins.

 Aldud ap Owain